rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 SQL> conn sys/oracle@//localhost:1523/pdb1 as sysdba Connected.
 ````
 You can now connect to PDB1 successfully from localhost since we added localhost to the whitelist.
 If you need to test IP address or external hosts in this environment, we will have to open port 1523 in Oracle Virtual Network Connection (VNC) and add port 1523 in the linux firewall.

-The IP_ACL table holds all the saved ACLs, while the V$IP_ACL view lists the active ACLs.
+The V$IP_ACL view lists the active ACLs.

 ````
 - Display the saved ACLs.